cloudevents/sdk-powershell/README.md

 - Create CloudEvent objects
 - Add data to a CloudEvent object
 - Read data from a CloudEvent object
-- Convert an CloudEvent object to an HTTP Message
+- Convert a CloudEvent object to an HTTP Message
-- Convert an HTTP Message to an CloudEvent object
+- Convert an HTTP Message to a CloudEvent object

 ## Producer
 ### Create a CloudEvent object